 Mount Yarrowyck Nature Reserve

 Mount Yarrowyck Nature Reserve was created in February 1983.
 It covers an area of 589ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Mount Yarrowyck Nature Reserve protects an Aboriginal cave painting site and much of the natural environment of Mount Yarrowyck.
 The reserve's Aboriginal cultural walk, a three kilometre return track, will take you along the granite slopes of the mountain to the cave painting site.